Larry-Cui/notebook/docs/immigration/850/ICL850week2.md

 ## Notes

-??? note "Tutorial notes"
+???+ note "Tutorial notes"

     - Sunday 9:00am.
+    - A40 (misrepresentation), material facts that could induce an error in decision.
+    - A34, 35, 36 and 37 speak to inadmissibility about applicants.
+    - A38 (health inadmissibility), spouse and child are exempt from this provision.
+    - A39 (financial reasons), (1) unable or unwilling to support; (2) adequate arrangements for care and support been made.

 ??? note "Policy and Cases"

-    - Immigration, Refugees, and Citizenship Canada, "Public policy for spouse or common-law partner in Canada (SCLPC) class or family class applicants to apply in Canada [R205(a) – **A74**] – International Mobility Program (IMP)" (07 December 2023), [online: Government of Canada](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/temporary-residents/foreign-workers/special-initiatives-pilot-project/partner.html){:target="\_blank"}.
+    - Immigration, Refugees, and Citizenship Canada, "Public policy for **spouse or common-law partner in Canada (SCLPC)** class or family class applicants to apply in Canada [R205(a) – **A74**] – International Mobility Program (IMP)" (07 December 2023), [online: Government of Canada](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/temporary-residents/foreign-workers/special-initiatives-pilot-project/partner.html){:target="\_blank"}.
     - Chernenko v Canada (Citizenship and Immigration), [2014 CanLII 104468 (CA IRB)](http://canlii.ca/t/hqhl6){:target="\_blank"}.
         - [2] At issue in this appeal is whether subsection [117(9)(d)](https://www.canlii.org/en/ca/laws/regu/sor-2002-227/latest/sor-2002-227.html#sec117subsec9_smooth){:target="\_blank"} of the Immigration and Refugee Protection Regulations (the “Regulations”)[2] applies, thereby excluding the applicant from consideration as a member of the family class.
         - [33] The Supreme Court in [*M v H*](https://canlii.ca/t/1fqm4){:target="\_blank"} endorsed the approach taken by the Ontario District Court in *Molodowich*.
 Most notably, the court recognized that **not all the factors discussed in *Molodowich* will be present to the same degree in every relationship**.